Thomas Grey, 2nd Marquess of Dorset: Marriages and descendants

-Dorset's son Henry succeeded him as Marquess of Dorset, married Lady Frances Brandon, a granddaughter of King Henry VII, and in 1551 (on the death of his brother-in-law Charles Brandon, 3rd Duke of Suffolk) became Duke of Suffolk, by way of a new creation.
-Dorset's granddaughter Lady Jane Grey was the designated successor of King Edward VI by his will, and for nine days in July 1553 briefly sat on the throne of England.
-In 1554, together with Dorset's other surviving sons, Lord John Grey and Lord Thomas Grey, Suffolk took part in Wyatt's rebellion against Mary I's marriage to Philip of Spain and in support of Lady Jane Grey.
+In 1554, Henry, John and Thomas took part in Wyatt's rebellion against Mary I's marriage to Philip of Spain and in support of Lady Jane Grey.
 When this rebellion failed, all three were arrested, and Suffolk and his brother Thomas were executed, as were Lady Jane herself and her husband Lord Guildford Dudley.
 Lord John Grey survived, and in July 1603 his youngest son, Henry Grey, was restored to the House of Lords by King James I as Baron Grey of Groby.

 Death

 Dorset died on 10 October 1530, and was buried in the collegiate church at Astley in Warwickshire.
-When he died he held estates in London and in sixteen counties, amounting to over one hundred manors, and was one of the richest men in England.
+When he died, he held estates in London and in sixteen counties, amounting to over one hundred manors, and was one of the richest men in England.
 His grave was opened in the early seventeenth century and measurement of his skeleton suggested a height of 5 ft 8 in.